-Ahmed Ramdan

-Independent Non-Executive Director
+Ahmed Ramdan Independent Non-Executive Director

-Chairman of the Nomination & Remuneration Committee of the Board

 Mohammed bin Turki Alsudairy was appointed as Non-Executive Director of Depa PLC on 23 March 2022.
 Alsudairy joined the Public Investment Fund back in 2018 and currently is a senior director and a portfolio head in the Local Real Estate Investment Division.